 Consider giving live feedback as the value of a slider changes.
 Live feedback shows the user results in real time.
 For example, your Dock icons are dynamically scaled when adjusting the Size slider in Dock preferences.

 Choose an intuitive slider style that matches expectations.
 A horizontal slider is ideal when moving between a fixed starting and ending point.
 For example, a graphics app might offer a horizontal slider for setting the opacity level of an object between 0 and 100 percent.
-Circular sliders are more appropriate when values repeat or continue indefinitely.
+Use circular sliders when values repeat or continue indefinitely.
 For example, a graphics app might use a circular slider to adjust the rotation of an object between 0 and 360 degrees.
 Or, an animation app might use a circular slider to adjust how many times an object spins when animated—four complete rotations equals four spins, or 1440 degrees of rotation.

 Consider using a label to introduce a slider.
 Generally, labels should use title-style capitalization and end with a colon.
 For related guidance, see Labels.